By Bill Connard / VP of Local Search Solutions

 - Social Engines: Facebook, Yelp, Foursquare, Zagat

-In the end, both organic local search optimization and data consistency are critical to performing well and driving more traffic from local search results.
+In the end, both organic local search engine optimization and data consistency are critical.
 Manually managing all of your local business content and processes can be time consuming, but using local SEO automation software can shorten the learning cycle and deliver faster results for multi location businesses.